john-nance/HTMLHelp/README.md

 This is a tiny ASP.Net/C# Project which is embarrassingly simple - but it was useful for me so why not share it?

-I needed a simple way Help system for an application.
+I needed a simple Help system for an application.
 No problem writing HTML content I just needed a simple menu system wrapped around it.

 The idea is simple, HTML help in a folder structure which is mapped to a menu.